Evaluating the Tradeoff Between Abstractiveness and Factuality in Abstractive Summarization: Introduction

-However, we argue that the factuality problem of abstractive summaries cannot be well understood without considering the \textit{degree} of abstractiveness of a given summary: Any summary is on a spectrum between \textit{extractive} and \textit{abstractive} \cite{see2017get}, and a summary that is more abstractive typically has more problems with factual inconsistencies.
-Summaries that are extractive to a larger extent tend to be more factual since the copying of text from the input into the summary rarely introduces factual errors while the task of paraphrasing, {\parfillskip=0pt\parskip=0pt }
+However, the factuality problem of abstractive summaries cannot be well understood without considering the \textit{degree} of abstractiveness of a given summary: {\parfillskip=0pt\parskip=0pt }

-which results in summaries that are more \textit{abstractive}, is harder and prone to semantic errors.
-As an example, \xfigref{more-abstractive} shows part of a Washington Post article and three automatically generated summaries with increasing degrees of abstractiveness, which we have generated using our abstractiveness constraints (\secref{slider}).
+Any summary is on a spectrum between \textit{extractive} and \textit{abstractive} \cite{see2017get}.
+Summaries that are extractive to a larger extent tend to be more factual since copying text from the input into the summary rarely introduces factual errors while the task of paraphrasing, which results in summaries that are more \textit{abstractive}, is harder and prone to semantic errors.
+As an example, \xfigref{more-abstractive} shows part of a Washington Post article and three summaries with increasing abstractiveness, which we have generated using our abstractiveness constraints (\secref{slider}).
 The first two summaries are correct, but the third, most abstractive, summary has factual errors, misinterpreting the input.

-Few authors have discussed this connection. \newcite{lebanoff-etal-2019-analyzing} observe that abstractive summaries consisting of concatenated extracted fragments tend to be more factual than those created by more complex fusion. \newcite{durmus2020feqa} observe that models trained on the more \textit{extractive} CNN/DM dataset \cite{hermann2015teaching} create more factual summaries than models trained on the more \textit{abstractive} XSum dataset \cite{narayan-etal-2018-dont}.
+Few authors have discussed this connection explicitly. \newcite{lebanoff-etal-2019-analyzing} observe that abstractive summaries consisting of concatenated extracted fragments tend to be more factual than those created by more complex fusion. \newcite{durmus2020feqa} observe that models trained on the more \textit{extractive} CNN/DM dataset \cite{hermann2015teaching} create more factual summaries than models trained on the more \textit{abstractive} XSum dataset \cite{narayan-etal-2018-dont}.
 We show that such models differ in factuality even when we bias them to generate summaries that have similar levels of abstractiveness.
 Our analysis (\secref{tradeoff}) situates summarization models on the spectrum outlined in \xfigref{four-corners}, where factual summaries range from ``trivially factual'' (extractive) to truly ``paraphrasing'' (abstractive).
+We make the following contributions: